1. Name and Contact Information

 - Processing is necessary according to Art.
 6, 1 (c) GDPR for compliance with a legal obligation to which the controller is subject

 - Processing is necessary according to Art.
 6, 1 (b) GDPR for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract

 In other cases, personal data will not be shared with third parties.

 Cookies are used on the website.
-They are data packets which are exchanged between the visitor’s browser and the website of B&H Law (B&H Rechtsanwaltgesellschaft mbH).
+They are data packets which are exchanged between the visitor’s browser and the website of Bertschat & Hundertmark (B&H).
 They are stored on the device used by the visitor (PC, notebook, tablet, mobile etc.).
 Cookies do not cause any damage; they do not have any viruses or malicious software.
 Information relating to the device used is stored in the cookies.
-B&H Law cannot immediately ascertain the identity of the visitor to its website.
+B&H cannot immediately ascertain the identity of the visitor to its website.